 Symptoms of Acute Mesenteric Ischemia

 At first, the person has severe abdominal pain Acute Abdominal Pain Abdominal pain is common and often minor.
 Severe abdominal pain that comes on quickly, however, almost always indicates a significant problem.
 The pain may be the only sign of the need for surgery... read more that usually develops suddenly.
 However, the person usually has only mild pain when the doctor presses on the abdomen during the examination (unlike in disorders such as appendicitis or diverticulitis, in which pressing makes the pain much worse).

 Later, as the intestine starts to die, the doctor's examination of the abdomen causes more severe pain.

 If the person has typical symptoms of acute mesenteric ischemia or if the abdomen is very tender, doctors usually take the person right to surgery.

-If mesenteric ischemia is diagnosed during surgery, the blood vessel blockage can sometimes be removed or bypassed, but other times the affected intestine must be removed.
-If mesenteric ischemia is diagnosed during CT angiography, doctors may try to relieve the blockage in the blood vessels using angiography.
-In angiography, a small flexible tube (catheter) is threaded through the artery in the groin and into the arteries of the intestines.
-If a blockage is seen during angiography, sometimes it can be opened by injecting certain drugs, suctioning out a blood clot using a special angiography catheter, or inflating a small balloon within the artery to widen it and then placing a small tube or manufactured mesh (stent) to keep it open.
+If mesenteric ischemia is diagnosed during CT angiography or mesenteric angiography, doctors may try to relieve the blockage in the blood vessels using angioplasty and placement of a stent.
+In angioplasty, a small flexible tube (catheter) is threaded through the artery in the groin and into the arteries of the intestines, and angiography is done.
+If a blockage is seen, sometimes it can be opened by injecting certain medications, suctioning out a blood clot using a special angiography catheter, or inflating a small balloon within the artery to widen it and then placing a small tube or manufactured mesh (a stent) to keep it open.
 If doctors cannot successfully open the blockage using these procedures, the person needs surgery to open the blockage or to remove the affected portion of the intestine.